 For more information, see the document SoftNAS Installation Guide.

-Note: When setting up storage pools for replication, they have to have the same name or replication will not work properly.
+Note: When setting up storage pools for replication, they must have the same name or replication will not work properly.
 Also, a volume must be created on the source side node.

 Setting Up Replication and SNAP HA™